 Vss.
-13,14 - And whatever you ask in My name, that will I do -- This appears to be an amazingly broad, openended promise, though in reality there are some important parameters for what is being said here.
+13,14 - And whatever you ask in My name, that will I do -- The Greek is, "and/also what anything ever y'all might ask/request (at a point in time) in/with/by My name, this (thing) I will do".
+This appears to be an amazingly broad, open-ended promise, though in reality there are some important parameters for what is being said here.
 First, the "and" at the beginning of the clause indicates that this is not a completely new thought.
 Rather, it is another example of what would be introduced as a result of Jesus' going to the Father.
-Just as there would be miraculous power available, there will also be an effective prayer dynamic that will be made possible by the indwelling Spirit.
+Just as there would be miraculous power available, there will also be an effective prayer dynamic that will be made possible.
 Secondly, asking "in My name" is more than simply a password, or a magical formula.
 It stands for asking for what is in accordance with Jesus' character, authority and will. that the Father may be glorified in the Son -- This provides a third limiting parameter.
 The purpose of the answer being granted is that it would bring honor to the Father through the Son.
 This means that anything which would dishonor either God the Father or Jesus would not be something which would be promised by this utterance.
-If you ask Me anything in My name, I will do it. -- Notice that here, as also in the previous verse, Jesus presents Himself as the active agent who will respond to their requests, "I will do it".
+If you ask Me anything in My name, I will do it. -- Notice that here, as also in the previous verse, Jesus' presents Himself as the active agent who will respond to their requests, "I will do it".
 Now He also is teaching them to ask Him.
-He is also the recipient of their prayers (e.g, Acts 7:59: Rev. 22:20).
-This is another claim to being God.
+He is also the recipient of their prayers.